Roshan23699/Roshan23699/README.md

 -->
 <!-- - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently working on MERN Stack...
-- 👯 Eager to learn new technology
+- 👯 Ask me about android
 <!-- - 💬 Ask me about android -->
 - 📫 Reach me at bangarrp18.comp@coep.ac.in
 <!-- - 🤔 I’m looking for help with ... -->